crescentrose/puush4linux/README.md

 `-w` - Take a screenshot of the active window and upload it.

 `-l` - (Re-)log in to puush with your username and password.

+`-b` - Don't optimize images with optipng; only applies when using `-afw` (Automatically disabled if optipng isn't found on the system)

 ### Examples